ad-freiburg/elevant/README.md

 ### Evaluate Linked Benchmark Articles

-If you want to evaluate a single linking result file use the script `evaluate_linked_entities.py`:
+To evaluate a linking result file use the script `evaluate_linked_entities.py`:

-    python3 evaluate_linked_entities.py <path_to_linking_result_file>.jsonl
+    python3 evaluate_linked_entities.py </path/to/linking_result_file.jsonl>

-This will print precision, recall and F1 scores and create two new files `<path_to_linking_result_file>.cases` and `<path_to_linking_result_file>.results` that contain the evaluation results.
+This will print precision, recall and F1 scores and create two new files `</path/to/linking_result_file.cases>` and `</path/to/linking_result_file.results>` that contain the evaluation results.
-To show the evaluation results in the webapp, follow the instructions in `evaluation-webapp`.
+The `.cases` file contains information about each true positive, false positive and false negative case.
+The `.results` file contains the scores that are shown in the web app's evaluation results table.

+For example

+    python3 evaluate_linked_entities.py evaluation_results/tagme/tagme.thresh02.msnbc.jsonl

+will create the files `evaluation_results/tagme/tagme.thresh02.msnbc.cases` and `evaluation_results/tagme/tagme.thresh02.msnbc.results`.

+In the web app, simply reload the page and the experiment will show up as a row in the evaluation results table of the corresponding benchmark.

+#### Evaluate Multiple Linking Result Files
+You can use the Makefile to evaluate multiple linking result files with one command.

-If you want to evaluate several linking result files at once, i.e. all linking results in the subdirectories of the directory `EVALUATION_RESULTS_DIR` for benchmarks specified in the Makefile's `BENCHMARK_NAMES` variable run
+To evaluate all linking result files in the `evaluation_results/*/` directories for all benchmarks specified in the Makefile's `BENCHMARK_NAMES` variable run

     make evaluate_linked_benchmarks

-### Start the Evaluation Webapp

-1. Go to the `evaluation-webapp` directory

-        cd evaluation-webapp

-2. Link to the results directory `evaluation-results`

-        ln -s ../evaluation-results

-3. Link to the benchmark directory that contains various benchmarks in jsonl format

-        ln -s ../benchmarks

-4. Start a file server

-        python3 -m http.server <port>

-5. Access the webapp at `0.0.0.0:<port>` (default port is 8000).

-### Add a benchmark

-You can easily add a benchmark that is in the jsonl format we use, in the common NIF (NLP Interchange Format) format or in the IOB-based format used by Hoffart et al. for their AIDA/CoNLL benchmark.
-Benchmarks in other formats first have to be converted into one of these formats.

-To add a benchmark, simply run

-    python3 create_benchmark_labels.py -name <benchmark_name> -bfile <benchmark_file> -bformat <nif|ours|aida-conll>

-This will create a benchmark file `benchmarks/benchmark_labels_<benchmark_name>.jsonl` in our jsonl format where groundtruth labels are annotated with their Wikidata label and types.

-The benchmark can now be linked with a linker of your choice using the `link_benchmark_entities.py` script with the parameter `-b <benchmark_name>`

-    python3 link_benchmark_entities.py <experiment_name> <linker_type> <linker_info> -b <benchmark_name>

-Additionally, the benchmark can now be selected in the benchmarks dropdown menu of the web app.

-### Initialize and Train Spacy Entity Linker

-1. Generate word vectors:

-       python3 create_entity_word_vectors.py 0
-2. Create the knowledge base:

-       python3 create_knowledge_base_wikipedia.py
-3. Train the entity linker:

-       python3 train_spacy_entity_linker.py <linker_name> <n_batches> wikipedia

 ## Notes